A simple time coarse graining method for molecular dynamics simulations of liquids: Conclusion

-where $a_{\Delta t}$ and $b_{\Delta t}$ are fixed parameters depending on the time step $\Delta t$ that we replaced for simplicity by a uniq cutoff parameter $R$ that separates the quadratic law from the original potential, and adding the conditions that the potential and force are continuous at that point.
+Interestingly enough, the quadratic smoothing of the short range wall when time is coarse grained {could well be related to} the time temperature superposition principle, and the short range peak\cite{dh0} that appears for most mobile molecules in $G_{d}(r,\Delta t)/\rho$ at $\Delta t=t^{*}$ in supercooled liquids, will lead to an attractive potential function for mobile molecules that could be interpreted as a facilitation mechanism. {Work is in progress to better understand these possible physical perspectives that we emphasize are still speculative.}

-We then tested that picture of this very simple time coarse grained modeling and found that it actually leads approximately to the same dynamics than the original potential with a much larger time step.
-These results suggest that a simple modification of the potential, namely replacing the short range wall with a smooth quadratic law, could lead to a shift in the time step resulting in the same dynamics than the original potential function but with a much larger time step.
+Finally, a simple modification of the potential, namely replacing the short range wall with a smooth quadratic law, could lead to a shift in the time step resulting in a similar dynamics as the original potential function but with a much larger time step.
+The method while used here for a supercooled liquid is expected to hold in various systems.

 }